Moses ibn Ezra

 Moses ben Jacob ibn Ezra, known as Ha-Sallaḥ ("writer of penitential prayers") (أَبُو هَارُون مُوسَى بِن يَعْقُوب اِبْن عَزْرَا, מֹשֶׁה בֵּן יַעֲקֹב הַסַּלָּח אִבְּן עֶזְרָא) was an Andalusi Jewish rabbi, philosopher, linguist, and poet.
 He was born in Granada about 1055-1060, and died after 1138.
 Ibn Ezra is considered to have had great influence in the Arabic literary world.
-He is considered one of Spain's greatest poets and was considered ahead of his time in his theories on the nature of poetry.
+He is and was considered ahead of his time in his theories on the nature of poetry.
 One of the more revolutionary aspects of Ibn Ezra's poetry that has been debated is his definition of poetry as metaphor and how his poetry illuminates Aristotle's early ideas.
 The importance of ibn Ezra's philosophical works was minor compared to his poetry.
 They address his concept of the relationship between God and man.

 Biography

-Moses was born in Granada, Spain and received both a Hebrew education and a comprehensive education in Arabic literature.
+Moses was born in Granada, al-Andalus (currently in Andalusia, Spain), and received both a Hebrew education and a comprehensive education in Arabic literature.
 While living in Lucena, the "city of poetry", Ibn Ezra was a student of Isaac ibn Ghiyyat.
 He held a crucial administrative office in his home province, evidenced by his Arabic title of sahib al-shurta.
 He also developed a strong friendship with the poet Judah Halevi, and was an important influence in Halevi's early poetic works.

 Ibn Ezra belonged to one of the most prominent families of Granada.
 According to Isaac Israeli's Yesod Olam, he had three brothers: Isaac, Joseph, and Zerahiah, each of whom were distinguished scholars.
 His elder brother, Isaac Abū Ibrāhīm, was married to one of the Nagid's daughters.
 He appears to have been unrelated to the contemporary scholar Abraham ibn Ezra.

 The capture of Granada by the Almoravids resulted in the destruction of ibn Ezra's Jewish community as well as the breakup of his family.
 The Ibn Ezra family fortune was confiscated; and his three brothers had to flee.
 Moses was married and had many children, but later on he also fled because of some threat to his life, leaving his family behind and spending the rest of his life in the Christian north.
 In his new city in Castile, Ibn Ezra considered himself an exile and did not think he could return to his home city.
 During this time it is rumored that Ibn Ezra had disagreements with his family, specifically with one of his brothers, Yosef, as well as with his own children.
 These disagreements contributed to his never returning home.

 Based in hints in Ibn Ezra's poems, S. D. Luzzatto speculated that he might have permanently left home due to a failed courtship with his niece.
 However, it appears more likely that he had more prosaic reasons, such as perhaps saving his niece from the Almoravides.